jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 # Programmer Documentation

-This is a docmentation for programmer showing the code structure as well as agorthyhms used in the Messenger application.
+This is a docmentation for programmer showing the code structure of the Messenger aplication.
+Algorhythms and code structure is showed here as well as desribed.

+If you want to see more about the code you can check the actual code in the Semetralka folder in the github, or the automatically created documantation in the Semestralka/docs folder.

 This app is created with respect to MVC framework, therefore the documentation will follow the same pattern of:
 - Model: Database Communication management
 - View: Viewing the data
-- Controller: Controlling the user interaction with the app
+- Controller: Controlling the user interaction with the app MVC framework is useful for organisation as well as scaling of the application.

 # Model

 this part of the code is managng the data and communicates with the database.
 There are two classes used in here, the User class and Message class.

+It is structured like this for safety as well as organisation of the app.
+Safety is done thrue encapsulatio of the dangerous atributes.
+Other parts of application are not accessing the vulnerable data therefore this is the only way to do that.

 ## User